-Most people when they think of Coral, envision warm tropical waters, but you can find a stunning variety of corals that live off the coast of BC in the very cold waters of the Pacific Northwest.
+Most people when they think of Coral, envision warm tropical waters.
+Did you know, you can find a stunning variety of corals that live off the coast of BC?
 They make their homes in deep water on sandy bottoms and rocky reefs along the Pacific Northwest Coast.

 Reefs are mostly made of stony corals.
 Each individual stony coral polyp secretes a skeleton of calcium carbonate.
 Over long periods of time, these skeletons can create incredibly large reefs, with some colonies consisting of millions of coral polyps living atop the remains of former colonies.
 Most established reefs are quite old, some as old as 10,000 years, others much older.
 It’s estimated that some existing reefs began growing over 50 million years ago.